bottinel/TheDoguesDataStory/_posts/2019-01-01-Part-3:-COVID-fake-news-around-the-world.md

 ## Methods

-To see the similarities in Wikipedia articles across different languages, we create a pseudo-bag of words for the titles of the equivalent Wikipedia pages about COVID-19 parsed from the Multi_lang_COVID_misinformation.
+To see the similarities in Wikipedia articles across different languages, we create a multilingual version of the COVID-19 misinformation dataset, with the links of pages for 9 different languages (English, French, Italian, Spanish, German, Arab, Portuguese, Russian, and Chinese).
+We also fetch the english version of the newfound links (if existing).

+After an initial analysis, a pseudo-bag of words was created from the titles of the english version of the pages for every language.
 We clean the links, separating the words and removing stopwords and words that are over present, and then we count the number of unique words, along with their number frequency to create word clouds for each language.

 In order to quantify better the relationship between languages, we can construct chord plots with the thickness of the chords tying two languages that is proportional to a given overlap metric.
 We propose two possibilities to study the overlap between these languages.
 The first is through the count of shared articles between languages.